denten-books/plain-text/3-projection.md

 again we see that qualities like "reproducibility" or "patina" really depend on the capabilities of the observer.

-Joining the conversation in 2008, the philosopher Matthew Katz outlined two further important qualifications to the definition emerging in the discussion between Goodman and Haugeland.
-First, Katz

-the format and not the medium
-of representation.
-Second, he proposed that the distinction between digital and analog formats could sometimes relate to the person involved, and not on the medium itself.

-To illustrate these two amendments, Katz gives the example of an approximate measuring system that uses a supply of marbles in a large beaker.
-The unit of measurement could be something like a "number of handfuls."
+In 2008, the philosopher Matthew Katz proposed two further important qualifications, already implicit in Haugeland.
+First, Katz made the distinction between "format" and "medium" of digital representation.
+Second, he notices that the distinction between digital and analog systems sometimes depends on facts about the observer or user of the system.
+To illustrate these two amendments, Katz imagines a measuring system that involves a supply of marbles in a large beaker.
+We can then agree to use a "handful" as an approximate unit of measurement.
+Thus we can observe something like "the beaker contains three handfuls of marbles."
 Even though marbles are a perfectly discrete medium, the system is analog because no convention is established to reproduce a "handful" with any sense of precision.
-My two handfuls will be different from another's.
-A corollary to the distinction between medium and format, then, lies in the user's ability to perceive quantities.
-The reader (viewer, listener) matters.
+In other words, the marble-beaker system violates Haugeland's requirement for "positive and reliable" standards of reproducibility.
+My two handfuls might be different from yours due to the difference in the size or our hands.
+Where the medium (marbles) is discrete the format (handfuls) is analog.

+But whether handfuls are perfectly reproducible or not is a property of person doing the measuring.
+It lies in our imperfect ability to perceive multitude quantities.
 Were humans endowed with the magical ability to perceive the exact number of water molecules in a beaker, previously analog systems (like unmarked beakers) would in effect become digital (under the expanded definition).
 Similarly, were all humans endowed with hands of a definite size and volume, "handfuls" would also be counted as discrete and therefore digital quantities.
 From similar thought experiments Katz concludes that the physical, perceptual, and cognitive capabilities of the "user" (reader, audience, perceiver) affect the ontological status of the system [@katz_analog_2008].

-This property further had
-the effect of freeing digital representation from its medium.
-A Rembrandt is bound to its canvas in a way that Shakespeare's *Hamlet* is not.
-Digital systems are media independent. *Hamlet* can be reproduced on paper or stone, in Morse code, or bound in liquid crystal, and still be *Hamlet* in some natural understanding of the work.

-The movement from medium to user radically destabilizes Goodman's original insight.
-Where Goodman begins with defining digitality in terms of physical properties (divisible, or indivisible, dense, or continuous), Katz ends with it as format imposed on matter from without.
-Undifferentiated matter like cake is only analog until someone cuts it into pieces.
-Furthermore, the ontological status of cake changes depending on the person doing the cutting.
-The cake is more digital, in a sense, for someone armed with a laser cutter and a microscope.
-Similarly, painting can be thought of as a perfectly digital art if we consider it at the scale of art gallery as a series of discrete, replaceable, and reproducible frames(!) of canvas.[^ln3-art] What does it mean to digitize text then when text is already, by some definitions, a digital format?

-These conundrums reveal a problem in the very formulation of the question: What *is* digital representation?
-Under examination, properties related to the digital--analog distinction cease constituting an ontological category.
-Rather than a state of being, they indicate a systematic imposition of structure.
-The more appropriate question then is: What *makes* for digital representation?

-From the instrumental point of view, to make something digital is to liberate representation from its medium.
-To digitize means also to allow for "copying and preservation," actions that, when taken outside of their philosophic context acquire an immediate practical implication (for a librarian, for example).
-That is not to say that digitization makes thought wholly ephemeral or immaterial; rather, that it allows for the continual advancement and transmediation of thought---the ability to change specific material contexts as afforded by the very property of "media independence."
-Digitization, in that sense, is a necessary prerequisite for culture (in the common sense of "collective intellectual achievement").
-Without digital portability, all representation (art and knowledge) attaches itself irrecoverably to untranslatable and irreproducible conditions of its material production.

-The digital being of representation, initially seen as a property of the medium, arises then as a political property regulating the very transmission of thought.
-Text on paper or screen remains digital only in so far as the medium is not fixed.
+I pick up the discussion here to return to what I've called the "peculiarity" of the computed sign, stretched between multiple surfaces.

+First, note that Katz's seemingly minor amendments to Haugeland actually carries several radical, practical consequences relevant to our discussion.
+If we can reflect for a moment on the distinction Katz makes between "medium" and "format" we would be forced to conclude that the ultimate nature of the medium only matters in so far as it is tied to the observer's ability to impose format.
+It does not matter for the definitions if the beaker is full of marbles or full of water.
+What matters only is our ability to "format" the medium into precisely reproducible chunks.
+I am in fact able to do that with marbles (by counting) but unable to do it with water (without specialized instruments).
+In other words, undifferentiated matter like cake is only analog until someone cuts it into pieces.
+And how it is cut matters a great deal.
+The ontological status of cake changes depending on the agent doing the cutting.
+For someone armed with a laser cutter and a microscope the cake is quite a digital medium.
+And it is perfectly analog for those of us approximately "eyeballing" the slices.

+Our confusion about the dual status of *Myst* as both a digital and an analog artifact resolves when we introduce the distinction medium and format.
+The medium is digital *for those who have the access to the binary layer of the game.* This layer is not normally accessible at the site of the projection.
+The player does not operate at the site of the archive, where the bits that produce the surface image actually reside.
+The player then perceives the computed scenery as analog representation.
+The property of being digital thus indicates first and foremost the *systematic ability to impose structure*.
+The game is digital for a programmer and analog for the player.
+The quality of the digital separates those that create differentiation from those who passively apprehend the differentiated structure as a continuous whole.

+Second, note that from the instrumental point of view, to make something digital, in Katz's final formulation, implies the separation of structure from the medium.
+The painting remains analog as long as it remains irreproducible.
+It becomes digital when the viewer is able to impose structure, by which the visual form is "lifted" from the medium of canvas.
+Another way to put it would be to say that to digitize means also to enable "flawless copying and preservation" through "positive and reliable means."
+When taken outside of their philosophic context, such actions acquire an immediate practical implication, for a librarian for example.

+In this light, human language is a perfectly digital artifact as long as it continues to enables the free trans-mediation of thought, from mind states to voice, from voice to paper, from paper to other mind states.
+Without such chains of transmission there can be no culture, in the sense that culture constitutes a collective intellectual achievement.
+Any sense of collectivity relies on each participants ability to effect change in the material contexts of representation.
+I participate in the collective as long as I am free to separate thought from its natural medium (my brain), to speak out loud, to write down on paper, and to pass notes to others.
+When we insist on preserving some notion of holistic analog unity, we ultimately risk total censorship.
+At the extreme of purely analog representation lie mental images that cannot be separated from their medium and therefore simply cannot be transmitted.
+Media independence of the sort enables achievement that can transcend the intellectual confines of an individual.
+Without digital portability, all representation---art and knowledge---attaches itself irrecoverably to untranslatable and irreproducible conditions of its material production.

 Truly digital text can be copied and placed into other hands and minds, feasibly and reliably.
-The possibility of these procedures is what ultimately gives representation its digital form.
-A document restricted or classified in any way loses some of the necessary preconditions for being digital.
-This also means that technologies like "digital rights management" (DRM), which work to fix representation into a specific medium, transform digital content back into its media-dependent, irreproducible, and analog forms.
+The possibility of enacting such procedures is what ultimately gives representation its digital form.
+Our senses limit our ability to format or in other words to impose structure onto media.
+For this reason, we cannot, for example, communicate in the infrared spectrum, without proper instrumentation.
+But much more commonly, our ability to format or in other words to impose structure onto media, to make it digital, is limited from without, by political means.
+A document classified by a government, for example, loses some of the necessary preconditions for being digital.
+One is literally not allowed to copy it.
+It has to remain embedded within this particular piece of paper on this particular desk.
+Technologies like "digital rights management" (DRM), which work to limit the reader's ability to copy books, for example, similarly transform digital content into its media-dependent, irreproducible, and analog forms.
+Paradoxically, a paper-an-ink book that places no restrictions on copying and transmediation provides for a more digital format than its electronic book analogs, particularly when such electronic books restrict the reader's ability to copy and transmediate.
 Another way to put it would be to say that on "protected" devices (like proprietary e-book readers) the content is digital for some users and analog for those without permissions to copy, share, and transform.
+Technologies like Digital Rights Management separate those for whom texts remain fluid and digital from those for whom texts become fixed and analog artifacts.

 The word, already a discrete quantity, comes into digital being as form when coupled loosely to its material contexts.
 Ontologically, text is by nature a digital format: first because it represents discrete units of information about the world, and second, because it allows for some measure of "flawless copying and preservation."
 Copying and preservation constitute the logic compelling the historical advancement of writing.
 But, also note that "flawless copying and preservation" are in themselves contingent (not fully determined) properties of writing.
 For example, imagine a world in which ideas forever "adhere" to their brain-bound media.[^ln3-brain] Imagine also a society that positively prohibits the transmediation of thought, on paper or between brain cells.
 Envision extreme forms of thought control that restrict the very basics of speech and literacy, prohibiting the manufacture of pens, paper, computers, photocopiers, voice recorders, and word processors.
 Such prohibitions would amount to total censorship.
 A radically analog society would also be wholly mute.

 Understanding digitality as a format imposed onto matter, a format that facilitates transmediation, recasts the history of computing as something other